 The official first day of summer was last week, but the hot temperatures are already upon us!
 Some of our lucky contractors might still be experiencing nice weather, but here in Houston, we are regularly getting 90°F+ days.
 Because of this, we were inspired to put together our best tips for staying cool while blasting in the summer.

 The best way to stay cool while blasting is with our Comfort Systems.

 - A climate control module which supplies air 20°F above or below ambient temperature

 - All the hoses and breathing air filter*

-The cool tube is like wearing your own personal air conditioner, and our contractors say it makes a big difference in comfort!
+The climate control is like wearing your own personal air conditioner, and our contractors say it makes a big difference in comfort!

-Our blast helmets have many other benefits, such as reducing noise and protecting your face.
+Blast helmets provide many other benefits, such as reducing noise and protecting your face.
 They also have peel-off outer lenses, so you can remove a dirty lens quickly without having to take the whole helmet off.
 You can even pop in some earbuds and listen to music or take calls while you work!

 *Note: When using a blast helmet with supplied air, it's important to never run breathing air straight from the compressor.
 It needs to first pass through a filter, otherwise you could breathe in carbon monoxide.